zentralwerkstatt/teaching/art185ai.md

 - :book: Software.
 Information Technology: Its New Meaning for Art (1970)
 - :book: New Tendencies 4: Computers and Visual Research (1970)

-Weekly assignment: 300-word analysis or reconstruction of artwork from one of the exhibition catalogs or from http://dada.compart-bremen.de/

 ### 1/22: Critical Technical Practice

 - :book: Oliver, Julian, [The Critical Engineering Manifesto](http://conceptlab.com/criticalmaking/PDFs/CriticalMaking2012Hertz-Manifestos-pp41-OliverSavicicVasiliev-TheCriticalEngineeringManifesto.pdf) (2012)